These Hacks to Improve Your Soil for Free will guide you to create the most powerful and rich soil for your plants!

 Straw is a by-product derived from dried stalks of cereal plants like barley, rice, oats, and rye.
 Hay, on the other hand, is a dried grass that includes seed heads, leaf blades, and stalks.

-Mulching with this will also help the soil to insulate the soil and trap moisture in summers, which is really helpful if you live in a warm climate.
+Mulching with this will also help insulate the soil and trap moisture in summer, which is really helpful if you live in a warm climate.
+Both straw and hay are great in creating a microclimate as they make for an organic blanket that protects it from sun and wind.

 6. Chopped Grass